scc-digitalhub/validation-framework/server/README.md

 ## Enabling the UI
-To enable the UI, it has to be configured and built.
-Then, the resulting files must be moved to the appropriate path.
+The UI can also be packaged with the back-end, provided it is configured, built and the resulting files are moved to the appropriate path.

 Change directory to the `ui` sub-folder, then run the following to install the necessary modules (may take several minutes):
 ```